ryran/xsos/README.md

 ```

-Finally, here's example of using some of the Special options, which allow you to specify a specific file instead of a full sosreport or having `xsos` run on your local system:
+**Finally, here's example of using some of the Special options, which allow you to specify a specific file instead of a full sosreport or having `xsos` run on your local system:**

 ```
-[rsaw@sawzall]$ XSOS_PS_VERBOSE=0 xsos --B /tmp/dmidecode.txt --I=/tmp/ipaddr.dump --P /tmp/psaux.txt
+[rsaw@sawzall]$ XSOS_PS_LEVEL=0 xsos --B /tmp/dmidecode.txt --I=/tmp/ipaddr.dump --P /tmp/psaux.txt
 DMIDECODE
   BIOS:
     HP, version P66, 06/24/2011